Russell-S-Harper/EXPLORE/README.md

 # EXPLORE

 This is a 3-D demo written in 1992 for DOS x86 computers being ported to the Commander X16.
+There is also mention of a game long lost to history, the only things left are a few hand-drawn sketches and flowcharts.

 ## History